A Survey of Reinforcement Learning from Human Feedback

 Preference learning methods typically assume the existence of inherent, stable preferences that can be elicited through querying.
 Contrary to this assumption, psychological research, such as the work by \citet{lichtenstein2006construction}, indicates that preferences are often constructed during the elicitation process and may vary with the method of elicitation or over time.
 This suggests that the feedback type not only affects elicitation's effectiveness but also shapes preferences.
 Systematic biases, noise, and other psychological factors may influence observed choices, challenging the traditional models of human choice used to infer latent utilities (see \cref{sec:choice-model}).
 The elicitation method, query presentation, and context thus play a critical role in shaping measured preferences, compounded by cognitive biases and irrationalities.

 The influence of psychological phenomena on preference learning has been well-documented in the literature, especially within the context of explicit preference elicitation for recommender systems.
 For instance, \citet{tran2021humanized} provide a thorough discussion of the relationship between psychology and recommender systems.
 Similarly, \citet{atas2021psychologyaware} review how preference construction is influenced by cognitive biases, personality traits, and emotional states in recommender systems, discussing effects like serial position, framing, anchoring, choice overload, and preference visibility.
-In a more specialized discussion, \citet{mandl2011consumer} focus on cognitive biases in the context of consumer decision-making and its interaction with recommender systems. \Citet{mandl2011consumer} specifically address cognitive biases in consumer decision-making in interaction with recommender systems.
+In a more specialized discussion, \citet{mandl2011consumer} focus on cognitive biases in the context of consumer decision-making and its interaction with recommender systems.
 Finally, \citet{kaufmann2023challenges} link these psychological aspects to \gls{RLHF}, discussing the common practice of using synthetic instead of real human feedback for algorithm evaluation and highlighting the limitations of that approach.